Abidhasan7-IT/AbidcV/README.md

-# This is netlify link
+# This is netlify app link
 https://abidcv.netlify.app/

 # This is GreenCode blog link